NancyLei333/Hackthon_3.23/README.md

 users can:

 - Browse the "Shuttle Schedule" to find upcoming trips.
-- Click "Join" on a desired trip, leading to a pre-filled booking form with trip details.
+- Click "Join" on a current trip, no need to create a new reservation when a close trip exists, leading to a pre-filled booking form with trip details.
 - Use the "Book Now" feature to create new reservations with custom itineraries.
 - Manage their bookings through the "Account" section, where past trips and user details are displayed.